FREQUENTLY ASKED QUESTIONS

 HOW MUCH DOES A BESPOKE COMMISSION COST?

 A bespoke commission will cost more than an original piece of my artwork.
 This is due to the additional processes and time associated with creating a unique one off personal piece that is both individual and exclusive to you.
 In return you will receive a rare and original artwork that captures the style, colours, dimensions and subject you dreamt of.
 The creative journey is fun and immersive and I would hope you are able to take something emotional from it too.
 If you have any initial concerns about the commissioning process being expensive I would be happy to alleviate these concerns by an initial discussion as well as keeping you informed and engaged throughout the process.
-As a starting point to your enquiry, you can find more about the cost of a bespoke commission on our prices page.

 DO YOU EVER DECLINE COMMISSIONS?